 Eating nutritiously sounds like a simple plan until you get to the store and start scouring through food labels.
 Tricky marketing, ingredients you can’t pronounce and percentages that mean nothing to you.
 How do you make sense of it all?

-Five Apps That Make Sense of Food Labels
+3 Apps That Make Sense of Food Labels

 Seriously.
 How did we live before smartphones?
 Twenty years ago, you would’ve had to conduct extensive research to collect all the information that’s now available with one click on your phone.
 By simply taking a picture of a barcode, you can learn all the secrets — good and bad — that those food labels have been hiding.
-There are countless food apps to choose from, and the five we’ve listed below are a good place to start.
+There are countless food apps to choose from, and the three we’ve listed below are a good place to start.

 EWG rates food based on nutrition, ingredient concerns and the degree of processing with a 1- to 10-point scale.
 It steers you toward whole foods and away from pesticides, additives, contaminants and heavily processed items.